jergason/blorg/_posts/2014-05-11-an-ember-canvas-component.md

 However, this isn't actually rendering any of your data.
-Worse, it won't update anything when your data changes!
+Worse, it won't update when your data changes!
 Let's fix that.

 ## Updating when data changes